hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Working with Segmented Properties.md

 The last thing to mention, and the thing that we think makes Property Sets really powerful, is segmentation.
 When you have some [Segments](/Documentation/Configurator/Segments.md) configured within the Portal, whenever you add a Property Set Key to a Property Set you also have the option to add segmented values for the Property you have linked to that Property Set Key.
 This makes it very easy for you to deliver different Property values to different groups of players.

-Make sure you have some Segments configured, and let's go back to the *Property Set* tab.
+Make sure you have some Segments configured, and let's go back to the *Property Sets* tab.

 *1.* Open to edit the *Property Set* we created above, and click the segment ![](/img/icons/segmenticon.png) icon next to one of the Property Set Keys you've added to a Property Set and for which you want to configure segmented values: